Pephers/Super-Calculator/README.md

 About
 -----
 Super Calculator is a plugin for Sublime Text 2 which lets you do inline calculations with a few keypresses.
-This is useful for exampe to subtract paddings from your widths in your CSS code.
+This is useful for example to subtract paddings from your widths in your CSS code.

 Usage
 -----
-All you do is to press `Alt+C` and Super Calculator will select the expression closest right from the cursor position so you can review what is going to be calculated.
+All you need to do is to press `Alt+C` and Super Calculator will select the mathimatical expression closest to the right of the cursor position so you can review what is going to be calculated.
 A second time `Alt+C` calculates the result and inserts it right away.
 Nice!

 Installation
 ------------
-**Without Git:** Download the latest source from [GitHub](http://github.com/Pephers/Super-Calculator) and copy the Super Calculator folder to your Sublime Text 2 "Packages" directory.
+**Without Git:** Download the latest source from [GitHub](https://github.com/Pephers/Super-Calculator) and copy the Super Calculator folder to your Sublime Text 2 "Packages" directory.

-**With Git:** Close the repository in your Sublime Text 2 "Packages" directory:
+**With Git:** Clone the repository in your Sublime Text 2 "Packages" directory:

     git clone https://github.com/Pephers/Super-Calculator.git